 Boeing has elected to build key elements of the engine nacelle for the 737 MAX at its recently-developed 787 assembly line in Charleston, S.C., as part of continuing efforts to expand its commercial aircraft footprint beyond the borders of its home state of Washington.
 The establishment of the Propulsion South Carolina team marks the first significant extension for the Charleston facility into a program beyond the 787, and will cover the design and assembly of the inlet for the CFM ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Boeing Design Centers Include MAX Engine Work For Charleston".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Boeing Design Centers Include MAX Engine Work For Charleston".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.